2025 Learning Tracks

 This year’s session we will dive into discussion on catastrophic lift incidents, padding and marking update, snow safety education, alcohol and drug use, employee collisions, employee housing, managing events like snowmobile hill climbs, waiver and contracts, incident investigation technology and the educational show and tell of lesson learned in the field.

-3. Risk Management & Marketing Working Together - Matt Clos, Ski School Director, Jackson Hole Mountain Resort
+3. Winter 24-25 Jackson Hole Safety Initiatives - Matt Clos, Ski School Director, Jackson Hole Mountain Resort

 4. NSP Update & The Future - Stephanie Cox NSP, CEO.